 Amazon Prime Video, Hulu, HBO, Torrenting, Kodi

-Our top free VPN recommendations have user-friendly, intuitive, and secure custom apps for MacBooks and iMacs.
+Our top free VPN recommendations for MacOS have user-friendly, intuitive, and secure custom apps for MacBooks and iMacs.

 Many free VPNs come with data caps, so we’ve chosen VPNs that allow you to do what you want online – within reason.

-Each of our top picks come with a simple custom app for MacOS devices, meaning that all you need to do is download the software from the VPN’s website and log in.
+Each of our top free VPN picks listed above come with a simple custom app for MacOS devices, meaning that all you need to do is download the software from the VPN’s website and log in.

 Some of our recommendations provide OpenVPN configuration files so that you can set up the VPN manually.
 This allows you to install the VPN at router level in order to protect all internet-connected devices in your home.